VMware vSphere 5.x and 6.0 support with NetApp MetroCluster (2031038)

 - There is no specific license for MetroCluster functionality, including SyncMirror.
 It is included in the basic Data ONTAP license.
 Protocols and other features such as SnapMirror require licenses if used in the cluster.
-Licenses must be symmetrical across both site – For example, SMB, if used, must be licensed in both cluster.
-Switchover will not work unless both sites have the same licenses.
+Licenses must be symmetrical across both sites.
+For example, SMB, if used, must be licensed in both cluster.
+Switchover does not work unless both sites have the same licenses.

 - All nodes should be licensed for the same node-locked features.